ultimate271/notes/book/shortstory/20190327 - Seth and Cain Draft5.md

 "Well, once I said this, Abel got even more upset.
 He saw through what I was trying to do, and replied, 'Is that what you think my God is?
-You think Yahweh is just some sort of trinket that you can choose to believe in or not believe in as you will?
+You think Yahweh is just some sort of trinket that you can choose to believe in or not believe in as a bargaining chip for my anger?
 You insult this holy place with your blaspheming words.'

 "Abel went on and on with such drabble.
 I continued to attempt to defuse the situation, but it only got worse.
 Eventually, in something of a last ditch